dagmara-szproch/paragliding-around-the-world/README.md

 - Lighthouse Chrome Dev Tools for testing.
 - GitHub to store my project, project board.

+## Deployment
+GitHub pages was used to deploy the project.

 ## Testing

 https://validator.w3.org/ was used to validate the HTML on all pages, and https://jigsaw.w3.org/css-validator/ for style.css